 SET CLUSTER click_query GLOBAL 'pc.bootstrap' = 1

-Replication cluster requires a single node of a cluster to be started as a
+A replication cluster requires its single node to be started as a

-reference point prior to all the other nodes join it and form a cluster.
+reference point before all the other nodes join it and form a cluster.
 This is

 primary component before others

 see that as a reference point to sync up the data from.
-Restart of a single node
+The restart of a single node

 or reconnecting from a node after a shutdown can be done as usual.